Skip to content

 6. API access

-Prompty has a REST API for programmatic access to your library.
+Prompty.tools has a REST API for programmatic access to your library.
 You can read, create, update, and delete your prompts and building blocks from any code that can make an HTTP request.

 • Authentication - every request carries a Bearer token tied to an API key you generate.